-Cause: In the preparation of its financial records for the fiscal year ended September 30, 2019, the County did not identify closing entries for multiple general ledger accounts, including accounts receivable and revenues.
+Cause: In the preparation of its financial records for the fiscal year ended September 30, 2020, the County did not identify misstatements in multiple general ledger accounts, including: accounts receivable allowance for uncollectible accounts, unearned revenue, interfund transfers in/out, expenses and revenues.
 Because these errors were not detected timely by the County, there is an indication that closing procedures, specifically the monitoring and review of financial information, were not being effectively performed.